maxglassie/checks-for-understanding/module-2/backend/week_two.md

 Now how would you find the owner of the team with an id of 4?

+team = Team.find(4)
+team.owner

 3. What do they allow you to do?
+I'm confused.
+Who are they?
 7. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

+teacher (n) |has| (n) student

 8. Define foreign key, primary key, and schema.
+Primary key is the unique identifier for a row.
+Foreign key is the primary key of a row in another table that is linked to the current table.
+Schema is the overall database design.

 9. Describe the relationship between a foreign key on one table and a primary key on another table.
+The primary key of a table is the foreign key on the table it is linked to.
+Ex: Student - student_id (primary key), name, teacher_id

-10. What are the parts of an HTTP response?
+10. What are the parts of an HTTP response? params

 11. Describe some techniques to make our Sinatra code more DRY.
 Give an example of when you would use these techniques.

 ### Optional Questions